DerrickWood/kraken2/docs/MANUAL.markdown

 * **Quick operation**: Rather than searching all $\ell$-mers in a sequence, stop classification after the first database hit; use `--quick` to enable this mode.

-Note that `--min-hits` will allow you to require multiple hits before declaring a sequence classified, which can be especially useful with custom databases when testing to see if sequences either do or do not belong to a particular genome.
+* **Hit group threshold**: The option `--minimum-hit-groups` will allow you to require multiple hit groups (a group of overlapping k-mers that share a common minimizer that is found in the hash table) be found before declaring a sequence classified, which can be especially useful with custom databases when testing to see if sequences either do or do not belong to a particular genome.